has207/flexmock/user-guide.rst

   mock.should_receive("method2").with_args("foo", "bar").and_return("baz")
   mock.should_receive("method3").and_raise(Exception)

-Flexmock mock objects support the full range of flexmock commands but differ from partial mocks (described below) in that should_receive() assigns them new methods rather than acting on methods they already possess.
+Flexmock Mock objects support the full range of flexmock commands but differ from partial mocks (described below) in that should_receive() assigns them new methods rather than acting on methods they already possess.

+If you do not specify the arguments then any set of arguments, including none, will be matched.
+If you do not provide a return value then None is returned by default.

 Partially mock or stub an existing object
 -----------------------------------------